getmaxun/maxun_docs/docs/deep-extraction.md

 With this method, your robot runs normally and automatically captures URLs encountered during execution.
 These discovered URLs are then queued for bulk processing in future runs.

+> **Note:** In this mode, the robot needs to be executed at least once in order to collect and store the URLs required for deep extraction.

 ![Automated Collection](deep_extract_run_data_extraction.png)

 ## Configuration